By Jonathan Hill

 Reducing your cost of production will help maximise your profitability.
-You are encouraged to conduct on-farm benchmarking to make this possible.
+Conducting on-farm benchmarking will make this possible.
 This management step is key for you to take greater control of your long-term business sustainability.

 With volatility set to continue to affect the British dairy industry, it’s important that producers take steps to help them understand how their business is performing.
 This will allow them to make better-informed decisions to help future-proof their businesses.

-In order to make the most of the benchmarking process, you should follow a three-step process.
+In order to make the most of the benchmarking process, you should follow these three steps.

 1. Know your numbers

-If you don’t measure then you cannot analyse performance and make informed decisions on where to take the business next.
-Understanding your cost of production as pence per litre, is vital.
-This not only gives you a quick snapshot of business performance should milk prices change, but is also the easiest measure to compare directly with other businesses.
-You can then look at more in-depth figures such as herd gross margin and overhead costs to develop a wider picture.
+By knowing the numbers, you can then analyse performance and make informed decisions on where to take your business next.
+Understanding your cost of production as pence per litre is vital.
+This not only gives you a quick snapshot of business performance should milk prices change but is also the easiest measure to compare directly with other businesses.
+You can then look at more in-depth figures such as herd gross margin and overhead costs to develop the wider picture.